“Many people take no care of their money till they come nearly to the end of it. And others do just the same with their time.”

-When managing money, you may need to make a decision to reduce high cost debt before actively saving and investing.
-Consider your alternatives and do research to find reasonable options.
+When managing money, you may need to reduce high-cost debt before actively saving and investing.
+Consider your alternatives and research to find reasonable options.
 We have written on How To Make Better Money Tradeoffs here.

 Time value of money and compound interest are among the most important financial concepts.
-Understanding these ideas can improve your decision making when managing your finances.
+Understanding these terms can improve your decision-making when managing your finances.
 Time is money though time is a priceless resource.
 Use it wisely and more productively.